ecolistening/birdnet/README.md

 > 3. `latitude` float (or padded with `nan`)
 > 4. `longitude` float (or padded with `nan`)
 > 5. `timestamp` datetime (or padded with `nan`)

+An index of files found to be invalid (failed to load the audio) will be saved to `audio_dir / "failed_files.parquet"`.

 Extract species probabilities for each file:
 ```sh